It’s Friday night, the end of a long week. You’ve been hustling and bustling all week and you can’t wait to par-tay!

 What it does mean is that, while extroverts are energized by interacting with others, introverts derive their energy from solitude and quiet.
 They thrive in spaces where internal self-reflection is possible, and avoid crowded and noisy places because these are a drain on energy.
 That means introverts are also often misperceived by extroverts as being at best shy and at worst stuck up.

-The main challenge introverts need to overcome as they start networking is, how do they maximize their use of energy and play to their strengths in an environment that would usually tax them.
+The main challenge around networking for introverts is about maximizing their use of energy and play to their strengths in an environment that would usually tax them.

 But fear not, there is a way forward.